Cyprus: Business and Pleasure Intertwined

 Several factors led to the deep financial crisis that hit the country in 2012-2013.
 One of them was the Cypriot Government’s reluctance to restructure the troubled financial sector.
 A package of measures put together with international organizations helped move the country out of crisis.
 It toughened up anti-money laundering regulations too, and was rewarded by being rated number one for transparency in a Transparency International report issued in the summer of 2017.
 This restored the island’s reputation in the eyes of investors as an investment hub offering a range of opportunities.

 The country has also introduced attractive packages to bring in foreign direct investment to boost the economy.
-It was 2013 when Cyprus launched its first residence-by-investment and citizenship-by-investment programs, which have been amended over time.
+It was 2013 when Cyprus launched its first residence-by-investment and Cyprus Investment Program, which have been amended over time.
 The residence-by-investment program was designed to boost the real estate market, as its main demand is the purchase of residential or commercial property (or both) to the tune of €300,000.
 It has several standout advantages.
 It is valid for a lifetime and the applicant’s spouse and dependents are covered by the same application.
 The period for processing an application is a paltry eight weeks.

-The citizenship-by-investment program is pricier, but provides a good balance of investment and benefits.
+The Cyprus Investment Program is pricier, but provides a good balance of investment and benefits.
 The minimum sum of €2 million can be spread across real estate, land development or infrastructure projects.
 There is also the option of buying into Cypriot businesses or companies, or Alternative Investment Funds under certain conditions.
 Of course, the advantage of holding an EU passport enabling visa-free travel to more than 150 countries speaks for itself.
 EU citizens enjoy all the rights that EU member states possess, including freedom of movement, employment and study.

 Everyone’s A Winner